 Note: If you enter an incorrect PIN, the Network Status field on the Status > Home screen displays "SIM PIN incorrect, # attempts left".
 The failed PIN is not retried on subsequent reboots to prevent exhausting the available number of retries with repeated attempts using an incorrect PIN.

 Disable the SIM PIN

 To disable the SIM PIN:

-- 1. In ACEmanager, go to WAN/Cellular > General. - 2.
+- 1. In ACEmanager, go to WAN/Cellular > SIM Slot 1 or 2 Configuration. - 2.
 Click the SIM PIN button.
 The following pop-up window appears.